Heliog3nesis/Threekingdoms_Archive/README.md

 ## 🔭 Future Plans

 - Currently working on finishing up the Official Titles translations
-- Perhaps more maps after?
+- Looking at battle maps in the future
-- Or a timeline?

 ## 🤝 Contribution